-Christopher Raymond is a highly acclaimed composer, music director, orchestrator, lyricist and producer.
+Christopher Raymond is a highly acclaimed Composer, Orchestrator, Music Director, Producer and Lyricist.
 He has won an NAACP, 2 BroadwayWorld Awards and a Stage Raw Award.
-Since 2018, Raymond has proudly served as Music Director for Valley Outreach Synagogue in Los Angeles, California.

 Some of Raymond’s credits include co-writing the theme song for the show, Troy (which opened at the 80,000 seat Beijing National Stadium in July, 2017).
 The theme song was performed by Jackie Evancho and co-written with Tyler Bates (composer for Guardians of the Galaxy) and Sebastian Cano-Besquet.

 Raymond served as Music Director, Orchestrator, Arranger and Conductor for several Ovation Awards ceremonies and LA Drama Critics Circle Awards ceremonies in Los Angeles.
-These award ceremonies took place at prestigious theaters such as the Ahmanson Theatre, Pasadena Playhouse and The Theatre at Ace Hotel (LA).
+These award ceremonies took place at prestigious theaters such as the Ahmanson Theatre, Pasadena Playhouse, Theatre at Ace Hotel and A Noise Within Theatre.

 Raymond co-produced and musically directed 11 full-scale musicals for DOMA Theatre Company (Hollywood) between 2011 and 2017.
 Productions that Raymond worked on won numerous Ovation, NAACP, LA Weekly, Broadway World and Stage Raw awards.